Do you remember a time when you unwrapped a gift and a warm fuzzy feeling spread through your heart and filled you with joy?

 Searching for fabric in Spoonflower, I found this fun piece:

 Unfortunately, I ran out of time and didn’t get the pillow made by Christmas.
-However, I wrapped the Liberated Birds pattern and the fabric so she would have something to open.
+However, I wrapped the fabric up in a box so my sister had a gift from me to open.

 When I found out my youngest niece was interested in hair accessories, scrunchies were the first thing that came to mind.